apostrophecms/docs/docs/cookbook/using-docker.md

 </AposCodeBlock>

 The spacing in this file is very important.
 White-space, not tab, indentation indicates that a particular line is nested within the object passed on the line above it.
 Walking through this file, it starts with `services`.
 From the indentation, we can see that we are creating two services - a `db:` container and a `web:` container.
 Much like our `Dockerfile`, within the `db:` we start by specifying an image to run.
-In this case it is the `mongo:4.4.14` official image for running MongoDB v4.4.14.
+In this case, it is the `mongo:4.4.14` official image for running MongoDB v4.4.14.
 Other images can be found in the docker library GitHub repo [README](https://github.com/docker-library/docs/blob/master/mongo/README.md#supported-tags-and-respective-dockerfile-links).
 You should use the version that mirrors your development environment.

 Next, we are specifying that the database should communicate over port `27017`.
-This is the port typically used by Apostrophe, but might need to be altered to match your environment.
+This is the port typically used by Apostrophe but might need to be altered to match your environment.

 Finally, we add a volume for the MongoDB storage engine to write files into.
 You shouldn't need to change this.

 Looking at the `web:` container, we aren't passing an image but instead passing `build`.
 Within this, we are adding `context: .` which specifies we should build the image for this container from the `Dockerfile` in the same directory.

-The next two lines starting with `ports:` list the ports that the container should listen through, in this case, the typical port 3000.
+The next two lines, starting with `ports:`, list the ports that the container should listen through, in this case, the typical port 3000.

 The `environment:` key lists environment variables that will get passed into the container.
 We could set the value of these here but are using a `.env` file instead.